-Just in time for Halloween: Stream the freshman season of this scary-good supernatural drama from the folks who brought you The Good Wife and The Good Fight!
+Stream the first two seasons ahead of the third season premiere of this scary-good supernatural drama from the folks who brought you The Good Wife and The Good Fight!

 By Nate Millado

 Evil is not for the faint of heart.
 It's that terrifying—which makes the supernatural drama the perfect binge when you want to be 100% locked-in to your screen!

 For the uninitiated, Evil centers on priest-in-training David Acosta (Mike Colter) and forensic psychologist Kristen Bouchard (Katja Herbers) as they assess whether the Church's unsolved mysteries are worth pursuing—or whether there's a more scientific explanation behind the phenomena.

 Evil is the brainchild of Robert and Michelle King—the husband-and-wife duo behind The Good Wife and The Good Fight—so you know you're in for some quality entertainment along with genuine jolts.
-Luckily, all episodes of its freshman season are available to stream on CBS All Access and Netflix, so here's your chance to catch up on CBS' scary-good series before its third season sneaks up out of the darkness on June 12th.
+Luckily, all episodes of its first two seasons are available to stream on Paramount+, so here's your chance to catch up on the scary-good series before its third season sneaks up out of the darkness on June 12th.

 Surely, anyone innocently named "George" can't be that bad, right?
 Dead wrong!
 This leathery demon is the stuff of nightmares.
 He haunts poor Kristen in her sleep—or is she awake?—zips around the room like The Flash, pees in the corner (rude!), and slices her fingers off for each incorrect answer during a "fun" game of True or False.
 George introduces himself in the pilot ("Genesis I"), but unfortunately for Kristen, reappears throughout the season ("177 Minutes," "Let x = 9," and "Book 27").